-For those who have mobility challenges or who simply prefer exploring from the comfort of a car, you can still enjoy a nature-immersive experience in the Smokies.
-Take to the Roaring Fork Motor Nature Trail, a 5.5-mile loop that winds through the Smokies and offers a glimpse of historic buildings, mountain streams and nature in a beautifully preserved state.
+For those who have mobility challenges or simply prefer exploring from the comfort of a car, you can still enjoy a nature-immersive experience in the Smokies.
+Take to the Roaring Fork Motor Nature Trail, a 5.5-mile loop that winds through the Smokies and offers a glimpse of historic buildings, mountain streams, and nature in a beautifully preserved state.
 Should you wish to get out and stretch your legs, there are opportunities to hike to some beautiful waterfalls in the Roaring Fork area as well.

 SB TIP: This narrow road is one-way only and quite winding, so those who struggle with carsickness may want to pop a Dramamine first.
 And be sure to check the website before you head that way to ensure the road is open.

-If you’d rather leave the driving to someone else, Smoky Mountain Guides offers auto tours as well.
+If you’d rather leave the driving to someone else, Smoky Mountain Guides also offers auto tours.
 While you ride in the comfort of a roomy sprinter van, you can gaze at the stunning views of popular spots like Newfound Gap and Clingmans Dome.
 You’ll also enjoy a side of history, as the guides share insightful facts about the region and its vegetation.

 What is primarily known as a winter destination for its skiing and tubing adventures, Ober Mountain (previously known as Ober Gatlinburg) is actually open year-round and offers plenty of outdoor activities for all ages, including the popular tubing hill (yes, you can tube any time of the year!).
 Take the 100-passenger Aerial Tram two miles to the summit of Ober Gatlinburg, where you will find a host of activities available during the spring, summer, and fall months.
 Plus, new this is summer, the attraction has also added mountain biking and white water rafting to its list of adventures!

 Annual Events to Plan For NOW!